The purpose of the LLR LMC is to Look After and to Look Out For GPs and their Teams.

-We provide support for members' health, welfare and careers &ndash we understand the challenges of working in General Practice.
+We provide support for members' health, welfare and careers & we understand the challenges of working in General Practice.

 We represent practices on bodies including NHS England regional team, Clinical Commissioning groups, Public Health, Local Authorities, Health Watch and the Care Quality Commission.

 - To inspire hope